 - 1. Credit Risk

 - 2. Market Risk

 - 3. Liquidity Risk

-- 4. Operational Risk
+- Operational Risk

-- 5. Legal Risk
+- Legal Risk 5.

-- 6. Reputational Risk
+- Reputational Risk

 - 7. Strategic Risk

-- 8. Compliance Risk
+- Compliance Risk

-- 9. Intra-group Transaction Risk
+- Intra-group Transaction Risk

 - 10. Insurance Risk

-CREDIT RISK MANAGEMENT
+CREDIT RISK MANAGEMENT (CPR)

-Credit risk management and mitigation are carried out at every stage of lending.
-Bank Mandiri's credit risk management process for the Wholesale segment begins with determining the target market referring to the Portfolio Guideline, which divides the industrial sector into an Industry Classification (attractive, neutral, selective, vigilant) based on the outlook and portfolio quality, and Industry Limit which aims at minimizing the credit risk concentration in a particular sector.
+Credit risk management and mitigation are performed at every phase of lending.
+The credit risk management at Bank Mandiri for the Wholesale segment begins with determining market targets that refer to the Portfolio Guideline, categorizes industries according to Industry Classification (attractive, neutral, selective, alert) based on the outlook and quality of the portfolio as well as Industry Limit, purpose to minimize the concentration of credit risk in certain sectors.